azzyr/TF2Classic-DamageConditions/README.md

 - Allows usage of every available condition
 - Option to deal mini-crits instead of crits
 - Apply effect to sentry, if using PDA item definition index
+- Weapon-only effect, eliminating the need of using `provide_on_active` attribute

 ## Requirements
 [AnyMap](https://github.com/dysphie/sm-anymap)